ramsrk7/Personal-Farm-Assistant/README.md

 rasa shell
 ```

+If unable to train, download the pretrained model and add the folder to the directory from following link - https://drive.google.com/drive/folders/1KUhAcC0-rmwnU9s2kD1vj6KMZLsozQpk?usp=sharing.

 ## Sample Conversation:
 **Your input ->**  Hi!
 **Bot ->** I'm your personal farm assistant.
 It's nice to see you how are you?